A Python Package for Sampling from Copulae: clayton: Case study: modeling pairwise dependence between spatial maximas with missing data

-For a given $\lambda \in ]0,1[$ we now want to estimate a $\lambda$-madogram with a sample simulate from the asymmetric negative logistic and where some observations would be of lack by the missing mechanism described above.
-We thus replicate this step several times to compute an empirical counterpart of the asymptotic variance.
-The \texttt{Monte\_Carlo} object has been designed in this way : we specify the number of iterations $n_{iter}$ (take $n_{iter} = 1024$), the chosen extreme value copula (asymmetric negative logistic model), the missing mechanism (described by $C_{(V_0,V_1)}$ and $p_0 = p_1 = 0.9$) and $\lambda$ (noted \texttt{w}).
-We thus write the following lines :
+For a given $\lambda \in ]0,1[$, we now want to estimate a $\lambda$-madogram with a sample from the asymmetric negative logistic model, where some observations are missing due to the missing mechanism described above.
+We will repeat this step several times to compute an empirical counterpart of the asymptotic variance.
+The \texttt{MonteCarlo} object has been designed for this purpose: we specify the number of iterations $n_{iter}$ (take $n_{iter} = 1024$), the chosen extreme value copula (asymmetric negative logistic model), the missing mechanism (described by $C_{(V_0,V_1)}$ and $p_0 = p_1 = 0.9$), and $\lambda$ (noted \texttt{w}).
+We can write the following lines of code: